Food Systems B.S.

 A concentration in social sciences may include Community Entrepreneurship, Community and International Development, Public Communication, Nutrition and Food Sciences, Sustainable Landscape Horticulture

 |Additional pre-requisites as needed (depending on concentration)|

-Any 100+ level course can only count ONCE toward the FS major OR the FS Concentration (minor) OR another minor declared within CALS.
+Any 100-level or higher course can only count ONCE toward the FS major OR the FS Concentration (minor) OR another minor declared within CALS.